SixArm/topics/topics/model-view-controller/index.md

 # Model-View-Controller (MVC)

 Model-View-Controller (MVC) is a software architectural pattern widely used in designing and developing applications.
 It separates an application's data (Model), user interface (View), and the logic that connects the two (Controller) into distinct components.
-The main goal of MVC is to promote a clean and modular design that enhances code reusability, maintainability, and scalability.

-Key benefits of using the MVC pattern include separation of concerns, code reusability, simultaneous development, and better testability.
+Key benefits of using the MVC pattern include modular design, separation of concerns, code reusability, simultaneous development, and better testability.

-MVC is widely adopted in various software frameworks and technologies, including web development frameworks like Ruby on Rails, ASP.NET MVC, and Laravel.
-It provides a structured approach to software development, enabling efficient collaboration among developers and enhancing the overall quality of the application.

 The MVC pattern…